Most Replayed Moment: 6 Daily Habits That Expose Your Fake Values - Deepak Chopra

 relationship and story.

-Whether it's that's fundamental creativity, that's Einstein coming up with the theory of relativity, or the quantum physicists breaking every rule that we knew in Newtonian physics, or a great piece of art, Beethoven's fifth.
+Whether that's fundamental creativity, that's Einstein coming up with the theory of relativity, or the quantum physicists breaking every rule that we knew in Newtonian physics, or a great piece of art, Beethoven's fifth.

 These are